hunglaithe117-alt/sccso/README.md

 - Checkpoints are stored in SQLite with WAL mode; each commit is claimed atomically (`PENDING`), preventing duplicate scans across threads/containers.
 Pending jobs from previous crashes are cleared at startup.
 - Temporary worktrees in `work_dir/temp/` are cleaned on startup and `git worktree prune` is run per repo to remove stale metadata from previous runs.
 - A single thread pool is reused across batches to avoid head-of-line blocking when one job is slow.
+- SonarQube Community has only 1 CE worker.
+Compose config boosts CE/Web/Search memory and keeps scanner concurrency modest to avoid overfilling the queue.
+- If the SonarQube UI shows "Embedded database should be used for evaluation purposes only", ensure you're using Postgres by setting `SONAR_JDBC_URL/USERNAME/PASSWORD` (already configured in `docker-compose.yml`).

 ## Checkpoints